Luxxlux/PandasPractice/README.md

 # PandasPractice
-Learning Pandas for preparation for Applied Data Science
+Learning Pandas for preparation for Applied Data Science Ms